heyudude/Brawl-Stars-Club-Tools/README.rst

   --out PATH           Output path for HTML.
   --favicon PATH       Source path for favicon.ico.
 If provided, we will copy to the output directory.
   --clan_logo PATH     Source path for clan logo PNG.
 Recommended at least 64x64 pizels.
 If provided, we will copy to the output directory.
   --description PATH   Source path snippet of HTML to replace the clan description.
 Should not be a complete HTML document.
-Sample here: https://github.com/AaronTraas/crtools-agrassar-assets/blob/master/description.html If provided, we will copy to the output directory.
+Sample here: https://github.com/AaronTraas/bstools-agrassar-assets/blob/master/description.html If provided, we will copy to the output directory.
   --canonical_url URL  Canonical URL for this site.
 Used for setting the rel=canonical link in the web site, as well as generating the robots.txt and sitemap.xml
   --debug              Turns on debug mode
-  --version            List the version of crtools.
+  --version            List the version of bstools.

 ==================================================
 Optional config file
 ==================================================

-crtools looks for a config file in your home directory called .crtools
+bstools looks for a config file in your home directory called .bstools

 This is an INI file.
 As of current version, there's only one possible
 parameter: api_key.
 The file should look like: